-- To make the frosting, stir together 1/2 cup of butter, 2 tsp vanilla extract and 1/4 tsp salt and with a spoon or electric mixer.
+- While the cinnamon rolls bake and cool, make the frosting.
+Mix 1/2 cup of butter, 2 tsp vanilla extract and 1/4 tsp salt together with a spoon or electric mixer.

-Using the Right Type of Yeast: Active vs. Instant Yeast
+Using the Right Type of Yeast: Active Dry Yeast vs. Instant Yeast

 Be sure you are using instant yeast!
 It comes in small packets that can usually be found in the refrigerated section of your grocery store.

-You can use active dry yeast in place of the instant yeast in this recipe, just allow the dough to rise for longer (active yeast takes longer to rise than instant).
+You can use active dry yeast in place of the instant yeast in this recipe, just be sure to activate it in a small bowl with 2 Tbsp of warm water and 1 tsp sugar before adding it into the dough and allow the dough to rise for longer (active yeast takes longer to rise than instant).

 This recipe can be made the evening before and baked the following morning.